Finland thrives of the West Coast

 The strategic needs of industries and the labor market are common across the West Coast region, and collaboration has naturally been in place for a long time.
 Additionally, the West Coast shares a long-standing and close cooperation with Sweden and Norway.
 The green transition, skills shortage, and changes in the security environment due to the energy crisis further emphasize the importance of active collaboration between Finland, Sweden, and Norway; thus, the West Coast Program aims for closer cooperation with Swedish and Norwegian partners as well.

-Vaasa University of Applied Sciences (VUAS), Turku University of Applied Sciences (TUAS), Satakunta University of Applied Sciences (SAMK), and Centria University of Applied Sciences, collectively known as the West Coast Universities of Applied Sciences, form a clear competence cluster with focus areas in industry, energy, logistics, health and well-being, and security of supply.
+Vaasa University of Applied Sciences (VUAS), Turku University of Applied Sciences (TUAS), Satakunta University of Applied Sciences (SAMK), Centria University of Applied Sciences, and Novia University of Applied Sciences collectively known as the West Coast Universities of Applied Sciences, form a clear competence cluster with focus areas in industry, energy, logistics, health and well-being, and security of supply.
 In the initial phase of the collaboration, special emphasis is placed on cooperation centered around digital manufacturing technology and robotics, as well as clean energy solutions.
 Since the beginning of 2023, these universities have committed to a close West Coast Program, enabled and supported by the Ministry of Education and Culture.

 The strategic needs of industries and the labor market are common across the West Coast region, and collaboration has naturally been in place for a long time.
 In addition to the current themes, cooperation is being strengthened in well-being, security of supply, and logistics.
 New business models are naturally integrated into the overall framework.
 Moreover, the West Coast shares a long-standing and close cooperation with Sweden and Norway.
 The green transition, skills shortage, and changes in the security environment due to the energy crisis further emphasize the importance of active collaboration between Finland, Sweden, and Norway; thus, the West Coast Program aims for closer cooperation with Swedish and Norwegian partners as well.